primeteach/specomatic-db/README.md

 Specomatic-db builds on the abstract base library [specomatic](https://github.com/primeteach/specomatic).
 The core concept is the specomatic-db schema that extends the specomatic schema with persistence-specific information.

 From the schema, specomatic-db creates an immutable SQL database (with full historisation) and a [seql](https://github.com/exoscale/seql) schema.
 Entities and their history are retrieved using seql and persisted with a CRUD-flavored mutation system.
-Both retrieving and persisting can be restricted by attribute- and role-based access control rules.
+Both retrieving and persisting can be restricted by attribute- and permission-based access control rules.

 ## Design goals